Common Relationship Problems & How Therapy Helps Couples Heal

 Key Takeaway:

-Couples therapy isn’t about “saving” a marriage.
+Couples therapy isn’t solely about saving a relationship.
 It’s about helping two people understand each other and decide, with clarity, what they want.
 Sometimes that’s rebuilding.
-Sometimes that’s separating kindly.
-Either way, you’re doing it consciously.
+Sometimes that means strengthening the relationship, and sometimes it means making thoughtful decisions about its future.